iwatake2222/InferenceHelper/README.md

 | NNabla                    | <ul><li> [x] Build</li><li>[x] Test </li></ul>| <ul><li> [ ] Build</li><li>[ ] Test </li></ul>| Unsupported                                   | <ul><li> [ ] Build</li><li>[ ] Test </li></ul>| Unsupported                                    |
 | NNabla + CUDA             | <ul><li> [ ] Build</li><li>[ ] Test </li></ul>| <ul><li> [ ] Build</li><li>[ ] Test </li></ul>| Unsupported                                   | <ul><li> [ ] Build</li><li>[ ] Test </li></ul>| Unsupported                                    |

 * Unchedked(blank) doesn't mean that the framework is unsupported.
-Unchecked just means the framework is not tested in CI.
+Unchecked just means that the framework is not tested in CI.
 For instance, TensorRT on Windows/Linux works and I confirmed it in my PC, but can't run it in CI.
 Also, some build/test (e.g. ncnn + Linux+ARM) are skipped because pre-built libraries are not provided.
-It may work if you build a library by yourself.
+It should work if you build a library by yourself.

 ## Sample projects
 - https://github.com/iwatake2222/InferenceHelper_Sample